Lou Duva: Rise to fame

 By 1963, Duva had become close friends with former world heavyweight champion Rocky Marciano, one of the people who rejoiced when Duva crowned his first world boxing champion, middleweight Joey Giardello, who dethroned Dick Tiger that year to become world middleweight champion.
 Duva was one of the last persons that Marciano spoke to before Marciano's plane crashed in 1969.

-Lou's son, Dan Duva (died 1996), was a lawyer who was also involved in the boxing game.
+Lou's son, Dan Duva, was a lawyer who was also involved in boxing.
 When Leon Spinks' management came for help in 1978, Dan gladly helped them.
-With his earning of $500,000 dollars, Dan formed Main Events in April 1978.
+With his earning of $500,000, Dan formed Main Events in April 1978.
 The company still exists today, and is managed by Dan's widow Kathy Duva.